rclone/rclone/docs/content/jottacloud.md

 ### Legacy authentication

-If you are using one of the whitelabel versions (Elgiganten, Com Hem Cloud) you may not have the option to generate a CLI token.
+If you are using one of the whitelabel versions (e.g. from Elkjøp or Tele2) you may not have the option to generate a CLI token.
 In this case you'll have to use the legacy authentication.
 To to this select yes when the setup asks for legacy authentication and enter your username and password.
 The rest of the setup is identical to the default setup.